LRT inquiry lawyer questions consultant Brian Guest's political and family ties | CBC News

 Guest awarded successive contacts

+Boxfish was hired for subsequent contracts for about six months at a time for just under $150,000 each time.

-The inquiry heard Guest made about $600,000 consulting on the first stage of the Confederation Line by the fall of 2013, although he and Boxfish would later sign a deal for Stage 2 for up to $2 million.
+The inquiry heard Guest made about $600,000 consulting on the first stage of the Confederation Line by the fall of 2013.
+He and Boxfish would later sign a deal for Stage 2 for up to $2 million.

 Guest testified he was invited by former rail office director John Jensen to advise the city in 2011, when it seemed to have a "slavish" focus on digging the tunnel along a far deeper, different route that could cost an extra billion dollars.